QCW Tesla Coil Gun

 Capacitor String Problems

 This problem was almost the end of me.
-The magnetic field of the output of the inverter was enough to pull the gate of the upper MOSFET low for a fraction of a second whenever the inverter switched on.
-The actual problem was traced to a PCB trace that I had haphazardly run too close to the RF output of the inverter.
-Shielding this trace fixed the issue.
-But it took hours and hours to discover what the issue actually was
+The EM of the output of the inverter was enough to turn off the upper MOSFET for a millisecond.
+The problem; a PCB trace haphazardly run too close to the RF output of the inverter.
+Shielding this trace fixed the issue, but it took hours to discover what the issue actually was beacuse I would test with very low currents.
+The output looked fine at these low powers, the issue only showed up when I disconnected my equipment for high power testing.
+Initial problem waveform on the left, and a very crisp output on the right.

 Finished Product (coming soon)